thejpster/website/content/blog/blog-2025-03-22/index.md

 ## My HP Visualize C3000 Workstation

 This is my [HP 9000 Visualize C-Class workstation](https://www.openpa.net/systems/hp-visualize_b1000_c3000_c3600.html) from around 1999.
+It is now one of my all-time favourite case designs - with the logo, and the splash of colour, and the 2-line LCD that tells you how it's getting on booting up.
+Fabulous.

+{{ image(img="blog/blog-2025-03-22/c3000 front.jpg") }}

 It's a high-end desktop workstation with 3D graphics.
 If you read [osnews.com](https://www.osnews.com), it's pretty much the model before the end-of-the-line Visualize C8000 [Thom intends to try and actually use for a week](https://www.osnews.com/story/141394/t2-linux-takes-weird-architectures-seriously-including-my-beloved-pa-risc/).

 I wasn't meaning to buy two PA-RISC machines, but the vendor made me an offer I couldn't refuse - and I mean, just look at it.
 It nails the turn-of-the-millenium 'high end workstation' vibe.
+This machine was apparently running a server for Virgin Media up until very recently.

 The tech specs are: